vifirsanova/cv/index.md

 ![img](https://sun9-21.userapi.com/impg/7MdMt4mG-vrCDruN7qYGN5wuVT1VxTAV-sJ5DA/4LHigBKfGig.jpg?size=1200x1600&quality=95&sign=365cd6845fa8111157856fc5af417ca9&type=album)

 I'm a master student from [Saint Petersburg State University](https://english.spbu.ru).
 I am developing apps for marginalised communities.
 For some time I was researching the language of drug addicts, and the aim of my current project is to create an app on autism awareness.
+You can find more about the project on autism on the [Open Data Science page](https://ods.ai/projects/asd_qa).

 ### My publications